AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-04-17-An-Algorithm-for-Irregular-Grids.md

-They allowed me to explore concepts like <a href='https://gorillasun.de/blog/Making-of-Gzork'>SDFs</a> and <a href='https://gorillasun.de/blog/Introduction-to-Perlin-Noise-in-P5JS-and-Processing'>noise fields</a>.
-These two posts are also good starting points if you'd like to learn how to construct grids!
+They allowed me to explore concepts like <a href='https://gorillasun.de/blog/Making-of-Gzork'>SDFs</a> and <a href='https://gorillasun.de/blog/Introduction-to-Perlin-Noise-in-P5JS-and-Processing'>noise fields</a> (these two posts are also good starting points if you'd like to learn how to construct grids!).
 I have also experimented a bit with hexagonal grids and written about different strategies to construct them <a href='https://gorillasun.de/blog/A-guide-to-Hexagonal-Grids-in-P5JS'>here</a>.

-First, I'd like to discuss a little what I mean with an irregular grid because I have something very specific in mind.
+This leads to the next point that I'd like to discuss, that is irregular grids.
 When you google 'irregular grid' you get a bunch of odd looking grid layouts, some of them look like this:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-4">